SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/61d0e73f-8f7c-4eff-8f70-4d259bd5beb6)

 and so we can come to the conclusion that this must be a function which changes somehow the state of that variable.
-Cool so what are some possible function that could do this ?
+Cool so what are some possible function that could do this ? there's only one such function in EFI_SYSTEM_TABLE which EFI_SET_VARIABLE SetVariable;

+So we conclude that this function simply take VbsPolicyDisable and sets it to 0B9.

 =============================================================================